-The NEC contract is deliberately written to formalise the requirement to carry out good practice project management systems that should assist the project teams in understanding the status of both time and cost for the lifecycle of the project.
+The NEC family of contracts are deliberately written to formalise the requirement to carry out good practice project management systems that the respective Parties should want to be doing for themselves anyway.
+The contractual rules should assist the project teams in understanding the status and associated liability for both time and cost for the lifecycle of the project.

-It is intended to provide mechanisms for contractors and project managers to work collaboratively, and are designed to contribute to the effectiveness of the management of the work and the understanding between the two parties.
+The contracts intend to provide mechanisms for Contractors and Clients to work collaboratively, and are designed to contribute to the effectiveness of the management of the work and the understanding between the two parties.

 They are founded on a number of key principles, which include: